-I have been an advocate for early childhood education for 15 years.
-Currently, I am the director of Stagg Street Center for Children.
-As the director I am responsible for the implementation of policy and procedures which requires distributing to all staff; their job descriptions, staff orientations, establishing the employee handbook, reinforcing the program philosophy, educating the staff with professional development, implementation of curriculum and the enrollment of children for the center.
+I have been an advocate for early childhood education for 20 years.
+Currently, I am the Educational Director of Stagg Street Center for Children at the Bushwick Improvement Society.
+As the director, I am responsible for the implementation of policy and procedures which requires distributing to all staff; their job descriptions, staff orientations, establishing the employee handbook, reinforcing the program philosophy, educating the staff with professional development, implementation of curriculum and the enrollment of children for the center.
 Also, as the director I am the mentor for the children, parents and employees that I serve.
 The parents and the children receive workshops on their essential needs.

 I have a Master Degree in Education/Special Education Childhood from Touro College, Bachelor of Business Administration (Bernard Baruch College) and Applied Associates Degree in Marketing (Queens borough Community College).
 In addition, I currently attend the Executive Leadership Institute and CPAC.